descope/descope-flutter/README.md

 ## Error Handling

-All operations in the Descope SDK will throw a `DescopeException` in the event an error occurs.
-There are several ways to catch and handle a `DescopeException` thrown by a Descope SDK operation, and you can use whichever one is more appropriate in each specific use case.
+All authentication operations throw a `DescopeException` in case of a failure.
+There are several ways to catch and handle a `DescopeException`, and you can use whichever one is more appropriate in each specific use case.

 ```dart
 try {